davedega/park-java/README.md

 # park-java

-Android Java project for Parkmobile which consumes JSON data from an API endpoint .
+Android Java project for Parkmobile which consumes JSON data from an API endpoint.
+To ensure the quality of the project it has been unit tested succesfuly

 ## Architecture